MPryst/tdl-tolopry/README.md

 # Remix
 ## Upload the repository code into a new Remix Workspace.
 ## Deploy the ToLoPryCoin contract with some ether/gwei/wei (1 ether, for example)
-## Deploy the NFTPrize contract with the ToLoPryCoin address as parameter
+## Deploy the NFTPrize
 ## Deploy the Blackjack contract with both ToLoPryCoin and NFTPrize addresses as parameters
 ## Call ToLoPryCoin.setOperator with the address of the Blackjack contract, to allow the Blackjack claiming tokens.
+## Call NFTPrize.setAllowedMinter with the address of the Blackjack contractm to allow the Blackjack contract minting NFTs.
 ### Note: Keep the same account for all the deployments/transactions, since it will be the owner of the contracts.
 #
 # Truffle+Ganache (In progress...)